Sign Up For Our eNewsletter

 Get the latest news, happenings & more from the Chelan-Douglas Land Trust.

 In recent years, development has threatened or eliminated access to areas in the foothills that local people have enjoyed for decades.
 The Chelan-Douglas Land Trust stepped forward to implement the community’s goal to protect the habitat, vistas, and public access that define the western edge of Wenatchee.

-The foothills are a valuable community asset that require management and stewardship.
+The foothills are a valuable community asset that requires management and stewardship.
 We have taken the lead on guaranteeing sustainable access through properly built and maintained trails, developed trailheads, diverse community partnerships, and by buying critical properties.